-Library workstations must be used in accordance with the California State University "Computer Equipment Access Policy" and in accordance with United States and California statutes of law.
+Library workstations must be used in accordance with the University Library’s Conduct Policy, the CSUSM Computer & Network Security Policy, other relevant CSUSM computing policies, and United States and California statutes of law.
 Library Internet access is based upon the First Amendment of the US Constitution and American Library Association documents, including The Library Bill of Rights.

 Damaging or removing equipment is a crime and will be prosecuted.